Liberty Universalist Church and Feasterville Academy Historic District: Evolution: Brethren to Universalist

-Writing some 60 years after the death of Andrew Feaster, Rev. D.B.
-Clayton stated that Feaster and his son John preached salvation for all in their Dunkard church.
-The Brethren were devout, pious people and some may have, indeed, privately held a belief in universal salvation.
-Roger E. Sappington observed in his book The Brethren in the Carolinas that the “Brethren emphasis on the New Testament and its pattern of God’s love through Christ had made the Brethren susceptible to the wiles of Universalism in the first place.”
+Approximately 60 years after Andrew Feaster's death, D. B. Clayton noted that Feaster and his son, John, preached the concept of salvation for all within their Dunkard church.
+The Brethren were characterized as devout and pious, with some members potentially holding private beliefs in universal salvation.
+Roger E. Sappington, in his book the Brethren in the Carolinas, remarked that the Brethren's focus on the New Testament and the depiction of God's love through Jesus may have made them susceptible to the influences of Universalism.
 The preaching of universal salvation, however, was not generally part of Brethren religious practices.
-Nonetheless, from 1780 to 1830, three preachers, David Martin, Giles Chapman and Elijah Linch moved the Feasters and their Brethren neighbors to Universalism.
+Nonetheless, from 1780 to 1830, three preachers, David Martin, Giles Chapman, and Elijah Linch, moved the Feasters and their Brethren neighbors to Universalism.

 David Martin

-Sometime in 1754, David Martin (1737–1794), a prodigious Brethren minister, arrived in South Carolina.
-Morgan Edwards, a Baptist historian, offered a 1772 first hand observation of Martin's labors, noting that despite having no meetinghouse, his Beaver Creek Brethren congregation included 25 families and 50 baptized members.
-Edwards evidently had sufficient personal contact with David Martin to describe him as having an "excellent character" and that he is "facetious and devout at the same time."
-Edwards recounted Martin's early years of preaching in the Beaver Creek area.
-"About the year 1748 Michael Millers, Jacob Canomore, Laurence Free, with their wives arrived from Conneocoheague; some years later after came Rev. George Martin and wife, and Hans Waggoner and wife; these united in communion in the month of July 1759 and increased fast partly by baptism and partly by emigration.
+In 1754, David Martin (1737–1794), a minister of the Brethren faith, arrived in South Carolina.
+Morgan Edwards, a Baptist historian, provided a first-hand account in 1772 of Martin's activities, noting that although he did not have a meetinghouse, his Beaver Creek Brethren congregation comprised 25 families and 50 baptized members.
+Edwards describes Martin as having "excellent character" and being "facetious and devout at the same time."
+He also documented Martin's early years of preaching in the Beaver Creek area.
+"About the year 1748 Michael Millers, Jacob Canomore, Laurence Free, with their wives arrived from Conneocoheague; some years later after came Rev. George Martin and wife, and Hans Waggoner and wife; these united in communion in July 1759 and increased fast partly by baptism and partly by emigration.
 Their minister is Rev. David Martin."
 Martin additionally preached to non-German-speaking settlers, forming a congregation of English Dunkers and Seventh Day Baptists in the Clouds Creek area.
-Martin also organized a Brethren society on the Edisto River with 16 baptized members from eight families.
+Martin also organized a Brethren Society on the Edisto River with 16 baptized members from eight families.

-Thomas Whittemore in The History of Universalism in America offered that around 1780 Martin was led to doubt the validity of the doctrine of endless punishment by the works of the English clergyman William Law.
-Martin may have also been moved by a local Universalist influence by the preaching by Rev. Elhanan Winchester.
-Winchester, who would later become a leading voice for Universalism, was the pastor of the Welsh Neck Baptist Church (1775–1779) on the Peedee River in South Carolina.
-Winchester dropped the Calvinist principle of election from the church's creed.
-Yet, despite resistance to the message of universal salvation from the Brethren leadership and local orthodox churches, from 1780 until his death in 1794, David Martin gradually turned the Brethren to the adoption of universal salvation.
-Martin's preaching was then taken up by Giles Chapman.
+Thomas Whittemore, in The History of Universalism in America, offered that around 1780, Martin was led to doubt the validity of the doctrine of endless punishment by the works of the English clergyman William Law.
+Martin may have also been moved by a local Universalist influence by the preaching of Elhanan Winchester.
+Winchester, who would later become a leading voice in Christian Universalism, was the pastor of the Welsh Neck Baptist Church during 1775–1779 on the Pee Dee River in South Carolina.
+Winchester dropped the Calvinist doctrine of election from the church's creed.
+Despite resistance to the message of universal salvation from the Brethren leadership and local churches, from 1780 until his death in 1794, David Martin gradually turned the Brethren to the adoption of universal salvation.